Jane Hedengren

 Jane Hedengren (born September 23, 2006) is an American middle- and long-distance runner.
+She competes for the BYU Cougars based in Provo, Utah.

-Based in Provo, Utah, she broke nine high school records including the indoor and outdoor mile, the outdoor two-mile, and both the indoor and outdoor 5000 meters, all set in 2025.
+Hedengren has won two individual NCAA championships and holds three NCAA records (indoor and outdoor 5000 m, and outdoor 10000 m).
+Prior to college, she broke nine national high school records, including the indoor and outdoor mile, the outdoor two-mile, and both the indoor and outdoor 5000 meters.

 High school career

 Hedengren attended Timpview High School in Provo, Utah from 2021–2025.
 She comes from a family with a strong running background.
 Her father, John D. Hedengren, was an All-American runner.
 In 2024, Hedengren committed to Brigham Young University.

 2023

 In June, as a sophomore, Hedengren won the girls' mile at the Brooks PR Invitational in Seattle, Washington, setting a meet record and personal best with a time of 4:35.69.
 Later that month, she competed at the Nike Outdoor Nationals in Eugene, Oregon, winning the two-mile title with a time of 9:54.38, breaking the U.S. sophomore class record.
 In September, as a junior, she ran the fastest three-mile ever by a high school girl in U.S. history, finishing in 15:32.